All Episodes

 I'm thinking about what's going to happen to this economy over the long term if we start shrinking the amount of workers that come in here.

-You and I would be the perfect pictures for the Time magazine cover story, men and women speak differently.
+You and I would be the perfect pictures for the Time magazine cover story, Men and Women Speak Differently.

-And I know why, because you're I do hear.
+And I know why, because you're not.

-Uh I hear you, Rush.
+I hear you, Rush.

 I swear to God that I hear you.

-The point don't make any sense.
+The power of the people who don't make any sense.

-No, it's I'm no, I I'm making total sense.
+No, I'm making total sense.

-I'm I'm gonna have to look up some numbers for you as to uh, you know, the the the percentage uh of of uh illegals in certain job categories I had it the other day.
+I'm going to have to look up some numbers for you as to the percentage of illegals in certain job categories.

-If what you're doing, no, wait a minute, wait a minute, wait a minute.
+No, wait a minute, wait a minute, wait a minute.

 Yes, it is exactly what you're saying.

-That we won't be able to in the future.
+We won't be able to in the future.

 If there wasn't a demand for it, then they wouldn't be here.